-In total £224,000 (2021: £551,000) of mortgage loans are subject to forbearance other than Covid-19 payment holidays.
-Individual impairment provisions of £nil (2021: £nil) are held in respect of these mortgages.
+In total £459,000 (2022: £224,000) of mortgage loans are subject to forbearance.
+Individual impairment provisions of £nil (2022: £nil) are held in respect of these mortgages.

 Liquidity risk

 'Liquidity risk' is the risk of failing to meet demands and commitments to provide funds to customers and other third parties.
 The objective of liquidity is to help smooth mismatches between maturing assets and liabilities thereby maintaining public confidence in the solvency of the Society.
 The Society's policy is to maintain sufficient liquid funds at all times to ensure that liabilities can be met as they fall due.